memelan/CS231n/README.md

 L16 Adversarial Examples and Adversarial Training<br>

-Some codes in the course
+Some code in the course